Bangladesh Cricket: 14-Man Squad For Landmark Australia Test Revealed — With One Surprising Comeback

 “There’s no need to create controversy.
 Anybody would feel bad seeing Mominul out of the squad,” Hassan said after the final decision was announced.

 Not as fortunate, however was 31-year-old veteran Mahmudullah Riyad, who was dropped due to poor form, according to Abedin.
-Mamadullah was also left out of the side for the final Test in Sri Lanka — the match that resulted in the Tigers’ historic victory.
+Mahmudullah was also left out of the side for the final Test in Sri Lanka — the match that resulted in the Tigers’ historic victory.

 With that confidence-building win over Sri Lanka propelling Bangladesh into the long-awaited Test series, Australia Captain Steve Smith — despite the fact that the Tigers still rank a a lowly ninth on the ICC world Test table — says that he takes nothing for granted as his team enters the two-match series.